duckdb/duckdb-web/docs/api/cli.md

 D .open persistent.duckdb
 ```

-One important parameter accepted by `.open` is the `--readonly` flag.
+One important option accepted by `.open` is the `--readonly` flag.
 This disallows any editing of the database.
 To open in read only mode, the database must already exist.
 This also means that a new in-memory database can't be opened in read only mode since in-memory databases are created upon connection.

 ```command
 D .open --readonly preexisting.duckdb